How to Make Beautifully Scented Pinecones

 Scented pinecones are a great way to freshen up the air during the holiday season and winter months!
 They make a room smell spicy and cozy!
 Did you know these beautiful smelling pinecones are so easy to make yourself?
-Let’s make scented pinecone DIY!
+Let’s make scented pinecones DIY!

 This is such an easy and fun DIY!
-Even if you are not crafty you can make scented pinecones.
+Even if you are not crafty, you can make scented pinecones.

 Let’s get started!